 “We now have technologies that can ‘pluck out’ the cancer DNA molecules from the other normal DNA molecules,” Park said.
 “The field of maternal fetal medicine pioneered this; we’ve now taken this concept to cancer and really amped it up.
 We’re not there quite yet in saying that this can replace tissue biopsies, but I expect it will with the pace of development.”

 Expanding the Reach

-In early 2019, Park instituted a virtual international molecular tumor board with eight domestic and four international sites.
+In early 2019, Park instituted a virtual international molecular tumor board which has grown to include 17 academic sites, 12 community sites and seven international sites.
 They hold a monthly virtual conference and use RedCap to upload reports, review case vignettes, and track therapies and outcomes.
 “We’re trying to help out our colleagues internationally who might not have access to this type of expertise,” Park said.